-The Wyoming Fair Employment Practices Act prohibits employers from discrimination based on age (40 years or older), sex, race, creed, color, national origin, ancestry, pregnancy, or disability (WY Stat.
-Sec.
-27-9-101 et seq.).
+Protected classes.
+The Wyoming Fair Employment Practices Act prohibits employers from discrimination based on age (40 years or older), sex, race, creed, color, national origin, ancestry, pregnancy, or disability (Wy.
+Stat. § 27-9-101 et seq.).
 The law applies to all public employers and to private employers with two or more employees.

-The Wyoming Fair Employment Practices Act also prohibits discrimination based on the use or nonuse of tobacco products outside the course of a worker's employment, unless it is a bona fide occupational qualification (BFOQ) that a person not use tobacco outside the workplace (WY Stat.
-Sec.
-27-9-105).
+Tobacco.
+The Wyoming Fair Employment Practices Act also prohibits discrimination based on the use or nonuse of tobacco products outside the course of a worker's employment, unless it is a bona fide occupational qualification (BFOQ) that a person not use tobacco outside the workplace (Wy.
+Stat. § 27-9-105).